20 Reasons Why Your Text Messages Aren’t Delivered

 Solution:

-• Use trusted sender IDs and comply with anti-spam regulations like the CAN-SPAM Act.
+• Use verified sender IDs and comply with anti-spam regulations like the CAN-SPAM Act and TCPA.

 message not delivered